baden03/annual-archive/readme.txt

 * The plugin came to be.

 == Upgrade Notice ==
-Works 100% with WordPress 4.7.3
+Works 100% with WordPress 4.8
-Links updated to https, like a good plugin should.